TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :::

-We call the formula  surprising, since at first sight the expression on the right in equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where from the definition it immediately follows that the Fibonacci numbers are *integers*.
+We call the formula  surprising, since at first sight the expression on the right in equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where from the definition {eq}`Eq:DynSystDiscrete:DfnFibo` it immediately follows that the Fibonacci numbers are *integers*.

 However, the computation of the complicated expression for $k = 3$